pharo-contributions/OSSubprocess/README.md

 > Important: Do not load OSProcess project in the same image of OSSubprocess because the latter won't work.

 > Important2: If you are installing under Linux, then you must use a threaded heartbeat VM (not the itimer one).
 For Pharo 5.0 and 6.0 you can search for "cog_linux32x86_pharo.cog.spur_XXXXXXXXXXXX.tar.gz" i32 [Pharo static file server](http://files.pharo.org/vm/pharo-spur32/linux/).
 Since Pharo 7.0, threaded heartbeat VM has become the default installation, so you shouldn't have to explicitly download a specific VM.

-Besides the above installation instructions, OSSubprocess can also be installed from the `Catalog Browser`, already present in Pharo.
-Just open it, search for OSSubprocess, then right click, `Install stable version`.

 ## Getting Started
 OSSubprocess is quite easy to use but depending on the user needs, there are different parts of the API that could be used.
 We start with a basic example and later we show more complicated scenarios.